 By clicking on Enter you are confirming that you are 18 years of age or older.

 When you buy a bottle of wine, as well as deciding whether you fancy red, white or rosé, it is also important to consider how you are going to store it.
-Whether you are planning to enjoy a glass straight away or keep the bottled stored for a special occasion, there are many factors which can affect the look and taste of your wine.
+Whether you are planning to enjoy a glass straight away or keep a bottle stored for a special occasion, there are many factors which can affect the look and taste of your wine.

-The recommended storage temperature for all wines, including white, red and sparkling, is 12°C. It has been proven that this temperature is ideal for the flavours in wines to develop at a consistent rate and allow the reactions that occur naturally inside the bottle to do so.
+The recommended wine fridge temperature or storage temperature for all wines, including white, red and sparkling, is 12°C. It has been proven that this temperature is ideal for the flavours in wines to develop at a consistent rate and allow the reactions that occur naturally inside the bottle to do so.

 The temperature needs to be correct, but it also needs to be consistent.
 Wines need a period of stability for the chemical reactions to start occurring inside the bottle to develop the flavours, so the temperature can’t be going up and down throughout the day.